oliolioli/Robotics/machine-learning-robot.md

 ### Training and testing the model ###
 Now the software SciKit[^1] is used, which can be used to create so-called random forests[^2].
 Using the **ia.py** script, both _angle_all.csv_ and _distance_all.csv_ files are now processed individually by hand.
 First, the data is sorted randomly.
-Then **80%** of the data is used to **train the so-called RandomForest** (_train_).
-The remaining **20%** is used for **later validation** (_test_).
+Then **80% **of the data is used to **train the so-called RandomForest** (_train_).
+The remaining **20%** is used for **later validation **(_test_).

-The first line of each data set and the last eight lines of each data set (with the 2*4 features) are now written to **variables y_train and x_train**.
-These two variables are now transferred to the **generated decision tree** using the **fit()** function.
+The first line of each data set and the last eight lines of each data set (with the 2*4 features) are now written to variables **y_train and x_train**.
+These two variables are now **transferred to the generated decision tree** using the **fit()** function.
 The decision tree thus receives the information about the angle or distance and the corresponding eight features.
-With this information, the various models can now be generated and the most promising can finally be selected for classification tasks (see [^2]).
-This work is done for us by the [Python library SciKit](https://github.com/scikit-learn/scikit-learn).
+With this information, the various models can now be generated and the most promising can finally be selected for classification tasks[^3].
+This work is done for us by the Python library SciKit[^4].

 ## Validation ##

 ### Automatic validation ###
-The two models created, **Random_forest_model_distance.pkl** and **Random_forest_model_angle.pkl**, can now also be validated using the **ia.py** script, which **checks tests against predictions and outputs the corresponding error**.
+The two models created, Random_forest_model_distance.pkl and Random_forest_model_angle.pkl, can now also be validated using the ia.py script, which checks tests against predictions and outputs the corresponding error.
 With the RandomForest created by SciKit, we consistently obtain very satisfactory results.
-In Table below, we can see that the e-puck only misjudges a played sound that is sixteen centimetres away in five out of a hundred cases.
+In the table below, we can see that the e-puck only misjudges a played sound that is sixteen centimetres away in five out of a hundred cases.
 And this misjudgement is only 18°.
 Although the error rate increases with increasing distance, remarkably it is completely wrong in very few cases and in most cases only by 18°.

 |          | **Correct** | **18°** | **36°** | **54°** | **Completely wrong** |
 |---------:|------------:|--------:|--------:|--------:|--------------------:|